sugandha7/udemy-course/README.md

 <h1>Udemy Course</h1>

-My solutions to "The web developer bootcamp" course on <a href="www.udemy.com">Udemy</a>.
+My solutions to "The Web Developer Bootcamp" course on <a href="www.udemy.com">Udemy</a>.